 Ayam Brand’s webpages.

 As you can see from the many pages, they provide information about their different products.
-However, as they do not sell their products online on their website, there isn’t any “add to cart” sort of service available.
-This is an example of a business/brand’s website purely dedicated to providing information and not an eCommerce website.
+However, as they do not sell their products online on their website, there isn’t any “Add to Cart” service available.
+This is an example of a business website purely dedicated to providing information and not an eCommerce website.

 Interested in the design process of this website?
 Check out this project’s portfolio!

 As usual, the website starts off as a simple site with information about their wide variety of cup noodles.
 But what stands out is the order page where visitors can “Add to Cart” as well as “Check Out”.
 This is what makes it an eCommerce site – their products are not only for information purpose but also online sales.

 Wondering how we designed this website?
 Take a look at this project’s portfolio!

 In technical terms, a website is also an eCommerce when products/services are being transacted online.
 In more detailed terms, there would be options such as “Add To Cart” and “Checkout” as well as other payment methods, delivery address requests, etc.